-AbleSim is run by Dr Andrew Bell BA(Open) MSc RPP FAPM SFHEA.
+AbleSim is run by Dr Andrew Bell BA(Open) MSc ChPP RPP FAPM SFHEA.

-AbleSim provides online Project Management Simulations, Project Management Training and Consultancy, and remote MS Project Support.
-Andrew Bell also has 15 years experience supervising Master’s Dissertation projects.
+Andrew Bell at AbleSim provides Training Activities, Icebreakers, Project Management Simulations, Project Management Training and Consultancy, and remote MS Project Support.
+Andrew Bell also has 16 years experience supervising Master’s Dissertation projects.

 Project Management is a complex and dynamic subject.
 It cannot be taught solely by classroom lectures, books, or case studies.
 Project Management Simulations are required for students to learn through experience.

 AbleSim publishes a weekly Info-Letter with Project Management News and Tips – sign up here!.